mnordhoff/firefox-pin-data/README.md

 6. `previous_release_days`: Days from the previous row's release date until the current row's release date
 7. `firefox_version`: Tor Browser only; Firefox version it is based on

+## Limitations

 Firefox `38.0.6` and `40.0.1` sort of exist, but have no official release dates, and are excluded from this data.

 Firefox `45.4.0esr` and Tor Browser `6.5a3` have yet to be released and are subject to change.
 Firefox `45.4.0esr-6.0.5` refers to the revision of Firefox `45.4.0esr` used by Tor Browser `6.0.5`, which may differ from the final release.

+Except for `6.0.5`, the Tor Browser data assumes the expiration date is identical to the corresponding Firefox release.

+Except for `6.0.5`, the Tor Browser data assumes the release date given in the changelog is accurate.

+## License

 The `.csv` files are, i believe, in the public domain by nature.
 The other files are under the MIT license.